It was the best day!

 21. Remember to laugh, rather than be so serious.

-22. Wrap the loved one close (or if they aren’t comfortable with that, simply hold their hand) and offer to pray with them if they ever need it.
+22. Hold your loved one close (if they aren’t comfortable with that, simply hold their hand) and offer to pray with them if they ever need it.

 23. Smile, often.